slumbersome2059/Edge-ML-CAN-Bus-Intrusion-Detection/README.md

-# Edge ML CAN-Bus Intrusion Detection
+# Edge ML Anomaly Detection System

 This is an edge-oriented anomaly-detection prototype.
 It downloads 2024 race telemetry with FastF1, prepares race-driver-aware time-series windows, trains a compact PyTorch convolutional autoencoder on normal behaviour, and flags injected sensor anomalies from reconstruction error.